monomonedula/muggle/README.md

 ## Muggle | No magic
-An experimental WSGI-compatible object-oriented web framework for Python.
+An experimental ASGI-compatible object-oriented web framework for Python.
 Under development.

 This work is heavily inspired by the [Takes](https://github.com/yegor256/takes) framework for Java.